Website in question: ssai.info

-However, I am not a skilled developer so I am acutely aware I may need input on fundamental choices.
+However, I am not a skilled developer so I am acutely aware we need input on fundamental choices.

-Stability and security is important too, so might need help on those fronts too.
+Stability and security is important, so might need help on those fronts too.
 We need GDPR compliance.
 Trainees also may post patient cases that cannot spill into the public eye.

 Speed might be an issue for us too.
 We are currently on wordpress optimised shared hosting at inmotionhosting.com, but I suppose we may need more umph for a user site, even if number of logged in active users will probably be quite small at any given time.